Shawn-Cao/redux-pure-fetch/README.md

 2. Sequential AJAX calls are supported by dispatching new actions in success/error handler.
 3. Advanced promise coordination is not supported due to the declarative API design, until declarative coordination standard become available.
 4. Accept extended [FSA](https://github.com/acdlite/flux-standard-action/) actions (with all serializable information within standard fields), and dispatch FSA actions for upstream/downstream middleware processing).
 5. TODO: should work with [FETCH API](https://fetch.spec.whatwg.org/) (or XHR libraries like jQuery) standard.
-Using nucleus RequestBuilder now but considering simpler APIs if streaming is not in scope...

 ## Inspired by